GemmaCroad/Web-Directions-Conference-Notes/2021/hover-2.md

 - Coding boot camps and courses everywhere are brushing over CSS to get people as fast as possible to the JS heavy part, as that's where most of the demand from the industry is
 - Practice expanding your CSS vocabulary
 - Expand your social sphere to include more CSS people
-- You shouldn't feel obliged to learn CSS - ou might still find it out of your scope, lack interest, or simply cannot wrap your mind around its linguistic nature
+- You shouldn't feel obliged to learn CSS - you might still find it out of your scope, lack interest in it, or simply cannot wrap your mind around its linguistic nature
-- Allow people to shine in their trade
+- We should allow people to shine in their trade
 - Why are we forcing designers and developers to do CSS instead of seeing the value of a third role, and pushing to integrate somebody else into the team?
 - Celebrate diversity!